gruns/blagoblag/content/blog/2015/apr/13/introduction-to-fuzzing-in-python-with-afl.rst

 .. code-block:: console

-    $ ./python-afl/py-afl-fuzz -o results-path/ -i /path/to/examples -- /path/to/python /path/to/your/test/script.py
+    $ py-afl-fuzz -o results-path/ -i /path/to/examples -- /path/to/python /path/to/your/test/script.py

 It'll pop up a curses display to let you know the progress, and you're off to the traces.
 Some of the display is self-explanatory, for the rest you can